Photograph by Patrick Heagney

 The whippoorwill tattooed on Jerry Slater’s left forearm pays tribute to the birds his grandmother admired in the mountains of rural West Virginia where Slater, owner of H. Harper Station, was raised.
 The images inked on his right wrist represent the two railroads—Penn Central and Conrail—where his grandfather (and his restaurant’s namesake), Harold Harper, worked as an engineer.
 Meals were simple and substantial, typically revolving around hamburger steak or pinto beans and corn bread, served with vegetables picked from the garden.
 “My grandmother did most of the cooking since my mother had to work all day,” Slater says.
 “But Mom had a few specialties of her own.”
 One of them was stuffed peppers, which she continued to make after she remarried and the family moved to Indiana.
 Sometimes she’d fill them with a basic ground beef and white rice mixture; other times she’d get fancy with Spanish rice and bacon.
 Slater loved everything about the dish—except for the pepper itself.
 “My stepfather and I would always scoop out the insides and leave the peppers on our plates,” he says.
 Only when he got older and discovered sweeter red and yellow peppers did he start to eat the whole thing.

-6 bell peppers (preferably red or
+6 bell peppers (preferably red or yellow)

 2 tablespoons olive oil

 1 large onion, finely chopped